The Way of the World

+The play revolves around the intricate romantic relationships, courtships and social maneuvering of London's upper class, particularly in reference to the love story of Mirabell and Millamant.
+The work also explores themes of love, marriage, deception, morality, and the superficiality of high society, with a focus on the characters' pursuit of wealth, status and reputation.
+The play satirises the institution of marriage, showing it as a business deal and a social contract instead of being an emotional bonding.
+Throughout the play, the various characters engage in different forms of deception, deceit and manipulation to achieve their personal goals.
+The character of Marwood, a friend of both Fainall and Lady Wishfort, is a key figure in revealing personal secrets and creating conflict between the other characters, which sets the tone for the play.

+As The Way of the World was written during the Restoration period of Great Britain, a time when the English society was undergoing significant changes socially and culturally, the play reflects many of these changes, and has been recognised for its witty dialogues, the exploration of social conventions, and its intricate plot.
+Its enduring importance lies mainly in its insightful portrayal of upper-class society and its lasting impact on dramatic literature, and is now considered by many commentators as a classic of Restoration comedy.

 Characters

 The play is based on the two lovers Mirabell and Millamant (originally played by John Verbruggen and Anne Bracegirdle).
 In order for them to marry and receive Millamant's full dowry, Mirabell must receive the blessing of Millamant's aunt, Lady Wishfort.
 Unfortunately, Lady Wishfort is a very bitter lady who despises Mirabell and wants her own nephew, Sir Wilfull, to wed Millamant.
 Meanwhile, Lady Wishfort, a widow, wants to marry again and has her eyes on an uncle of Mirabell's, the wealthy Sir Rowland.

-Another character, Fainall, is having a secret affair with Mrs. Marwood, a friend of Fainall's wife.
+Another character, Fainall, is having a secret affair with Mrs. Marwood, a friend of Lady Wishfort.
 Mrs. Fainall, who is Lady Wishfort's daughter, herself once had an affair with Mirabell and remains his friend.
 In the meantime, Mirabell's servant Waitwell is married to Foible, Lady Wishfort's servant.
 Waitwell pretends to be Sir Rowland and, on Mirabell's command, tries to trick Lady Wishfort into a false engagement.